PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-10 04:39:42
+Last updated: 2024-04-10 04:40:15
-Random Quote: Sam: "What's going on in that cyborg brain of yours?"
-Bucky: "You don't wanna know!" - Bucky Barnes
+Random Quote: Sometimes science is more art than science. - Rick Sanchez